samyrami/Encuesta/WARP.md

 ### AI Chat Not Working
 **Cause**: Missing or invalid OpenAI API key **Solution**: Set `VITE_OPENAI_API_KEY` in environment or provide via UI

+### Google Sheets Not Saving Responses
+**Cause**: Missing, invalid, or insufficient permissions for Google Sheets API key **Solution**:
+1. Verify API key in browser console with Database icon in header
+2. Ensure Google Sheets API is enabled in your Google Console project
+3. Check that sheet ID (1wjNTHAdEN4gCF2WP00dqKTu3Vu9UHB360aKMa0DCIM8) is accessible
+4. Responses are automatically saved locally as backup

 ### Build Warnings About NODE_ENV
 **Expected**: Vite shows warning about NODE_ENV in .env file - this is normal